Karena6688/qcSSMDhomo/README.md

 zFactor.frame.fn

-## Author
+## Author for codes
 Dandan Wang and Xiaohua Douglas Zhang, Ph.D., Professor, University of Macau

-## Paper
+## Author for the Paper
-Issues of z-factor and an approach to avoid them for quality control in high-throughput screening studies
+Zhang XD*#, Wang D#, Sun S, Zhang H*.
+Issues of z-factor and an approach to avoid them for quality control in high-throughput screening studies.
+Bioinformatics (in press)